 Cobalt (Co) has not been proven essential for higher plant growth, however, modulating bacteria need it for fixing atmospheric nitrogen in some plant species.

-Copper (Cu) activates some enzymes in plants which are involved in lignin synthesis and it is essential in several enzyme systems.
-It is also required in the process of photosynthesis, is essential in plant respiration and assists in plant metabolism of carbohydrates and proteins.
-Copper also serves to intensify color in flowers.
+Copper (Cu) activates some enzymes in plants that are involved in lignin synthesis and it is essential in several enzyme systems.
+It is also required in the process of photosynthesis, which is essential in plant respiration and assists in plant metabolism of carbohydrates and proteins.
+Copper also serves to intensify the color in flowers.

 Iron (Fe) is involved when a plant produces chlorophyll, which gives the plant oxygen as well as its healthy green color.
 This is why plants with an iron deficiency, or chlorosis, show a sickly yellow color to their leaves.
 Iron is also necessary for some enzyme functions in many plants.